House approves bill to ban the sale of flavored e-cigarettes

 “Tobacco companies will not give up, but we will not, either,’’ said Rep. Donna Shalala, D-Fla., a former Health and Human Services secretary who co-sponsored the bill.

 Vaping “is the public health crisis of the 21st century,’’ Shalala said, adding that nicotine exposure during youth and young adulthood is particularly dangerous.
-Children who use flavored e-cigarettes and vaping products likely would not have taken up smoking without flavors that mask tobacco’s harshness, Shalala and other supporters said.
+Children who use flavored e-cigarettes likely would not do so without flavors that mask the product’s harshness, she and other supporters said.

 “It’s clear the tobacco industry has employed the same tactics that they have used for decades to hook young people on new versions of their products in order to generate new customers that will be addicted for life,’’ said Rep. Frank Pallone, D-N-J., the bill’s lead sponsor.

-Note: This story has been corrected to show that Walden is a Republican.